 Teachers - Insegnanti

-Matteo was born and raised in the city of Rome, Italy.
-An Italian native speaker, he is also fluent in English, and he has a good knowledge of Spanish.
-He holds a degree in education and development from La Sapienza – University of Rome; focusing on human resources and training, adult education, and teaching Italian as a second language.
+Matteo was born in Rome, Italy.
+He holds a degree in education and development from La Sapienza University of Rome, focusing on human resources and training, adult education, and teaching Italian as a second language.
 While in Italy, Matteo worked in the film industry and had the opportunity to work in costumes for many Italian and international movies, TV shows and plays.
-Fun fact: He met and worked with Sophia Loren.
-He moved to Houston, Texas in 2013 and since then, he has taken several management roles in the food industry.
-He likes art, coffee, biking, nature, road tripping, dogs, and juggling.
+He moved to Houston in 2013 and since then, he has taken several management roles in the food industry.
 Matteo is specialized in private conversational lessons, and he also teaches group classes.

 Francesca was born in Savona, Italy.
 She has a master degree in History of Arts and Management of the Cultural Heritage.
 In Italy, she worked as a museum educator.
 In 2015 she moved to Boston to follow her husband where she was employed at the local Museum of Fine Arts.
 At the end of 2016, she moved to Houston where she started teaching private and group classes for students of all ages.
 She loves teaching Italian and sharing her passion for the Italian culture and art with students of all ages.